cybercongress/cybercongress/ecosystem/ELI-5 FAQ.md

 Yes, we do.
 It can be found and manually compiled, with the help of Xelatex, from [this repository](https://github.com/cybercongress/cyber/blob/master/main.tex).
 You can [view a PDF version via this IPFS hash](https://ipfs.io/ipfs/QmceNpj6HfS81PcCaQXrFMQf7LR5FTLkdG9sbSRNy3UXoZ).

 ### When are launching a stable mainet?
-The network will launch when all the distribution games are over.
+The network will launch when Game of Links is done (the other 2 games are held after the launch).
 There are 146 active validators and all the tokens are distributed.
 As of the end of 2019, the ETA is summer 2020.
 We strongly encourage participation when GoL kicks-off!

 ### Who are the people behind the project?
 We are a team of geeks, enthusiasts, thinkers, hackers and people who firmly believe in what they want to achieve.